Game & Simulation Foundations #8208110

 - Make characters, active objects, and backgrounds

 This course is performance-based with classwork weighted at 40% and projects weighted at 60%.
 Most of the assignments are digital files which are uploaded for grading, and then returned electronically to the students.
 Most of this class will be paperless.
-I use a wiki to deliver and collect student work.
+I use Google Classroom to deliver and collect student work.
 The assignment list will update as new assignments are due.

 There are 12 custom State standards for this course:

 Identify commonly used art and animation production tools in the game design industry.
 The student will be able to:

 Identify, categorize and discuss art and animation tools commonly used in game design.

 Understand intellectual property rights, copyright laws and plagiarism as it applies to creative assets.
 The student will be able to: